annaalexandragrigoryan/annaalexandragrigoryan/README.md

 ## Let's Connect

-Reach out on [LinkedIn](https://www.linkedin.com/in/annaalexandragrigoryan/) or [Twitter](https://twitter.com/your_twitter_handle).
+Reach out on [LinkedIn](https://www.linkedin.com/in/annaalexandragrigoryan/) or Email: anna.alexandra.grigoryan@gmail.com.
 Excited to collaborate and share insights!